-I came to Fruit Haven in December 2018 to volunteer.
-I have been on a fruit based diet since 2016 and a traveler since late 2015.
-I loved traveling on this diet because there’s fruit sold almost everywhere and it is the easiest way to stay healthy while on the road, I visited many countries that are known to have low hygiene and travelers getting sick from the food, such as India and Nepal but it wasn’t a concern for me because fruit has a natural protection around it and the peel can be taken off before eating.
+I came to Fruit Haven in December of 2018 to volunteer.
+I have been on a fruit-based diet since 2016 and a traveler since late 2015.
+I loved traveling on this diet because there’s fruit sold almost everywhere, and it’s the easiest way to stay healthy while on the road.
+I have visited many countries with people who are known to have low hygiene and with travelers getting sick from the food, such as India and Nepal.
+But, it wasn’t a concern for me because fruit has a natural protective barrier around it—the peel—and it can be taken off before eating.

-Volunteering was fun, I learned a lot about permaculture food forest and growing fruit – orchard style managed farming and many things from Peter and Kevin.
-We had many community bananas and papayas, seasonal fruit like peanut butter fruit, citrus, iniaku and more.
-There weren’t so many volunteers at first but they started to come in after my arrival and the next several months and we grew quickly to around 17 people at the peak back then.
+Volunteering was fun.
+I learned a lot about permaculture, food forests, growing fruit in an orchard style, managing farming, and I learned many things from Peter and Kevin.
+We had an abundance of community bananas and papayas, seasonal fruit like peanut butter fruit, citrus, iniaku, and more.
+There weren’t so many volunteers at first, but they started to trickle in after my arrival and over the next several months.
+We grew quickly to around 17 people at the peak of the season back then.

-After some months, around February 2019 I had decided to buy land and the opportunity came up to buy a 5% share of FH1, so I started the process.
-First filling out the trustee questionnaire, then once accepted going to the notary, then the paperwork and money transfer.
-A few weeks (or a month) later my name was on the title and I started planting my first trees on my private lot, using the same techniques that I learned from my time volunteering.
-I was borrowing community tools at first, which made it much easier to get started before I can buy my own tools.
+After some months, around February 2019, I had decided to buy land, and the opportunity came up to buy a five percent share of Fruit Haven 1 (FH1), so I started the process.
+First I filled out the trustee questionnaire, then I went to the notary, then I did the paperwork, and finally, I transferred the money.
+A few weeks to a month later, my name was on the title, and I started planting my first trees on my private lot, using the same techniques that I learned from my time volunteering.
+I was borrowing community tools at first, which made it much easier to get started before I could buy my own tools.

-This year I have built a cabin and planted many more fruit trees, enjoying my own home grown fruit and community lifestyle is a great balance!
+This year I have built a cabin and planted many more fruit trees.
+Enjoying my own home-grown fruit and the community lifestyle is a great balance!